Website development process

 Assemble your project team

-If your business is small, one person may be responsible for website development; a project team may be required if it is large.
-Build your team with employees who have valuable skills to contribute, as well as management support, and are authorized to make decisions on their own.
+If your business is small, you may only need one person to work on website development; a project team may be required if it is large.
+Build your team with employees who have valuable skills to contribute, and are authorized to make decisions on their own.
 This project team will be responsible for many decisions and approvals during the next stages, and your project can stall if every issue is handled "by committee".

 Manage build or buy

-Will your website be built internally or do you need to hire a website development firm?
+Will your website be built internally or do you need to hire a website development team?
 Base your decision on available resources and the complexity of the project.
 If you decide to outsource the project, itemize the requirements and put together a request for proposal that includes the:

 - Target audience groups